• 日本語

 , touring each venue in conjunction with the Aichi 2025 International Arts Festival to be held this fall.
 Details and festival outline will be announced in the summer.
 Please stay tuned!

-Direction: Eri Karatsu (Artistic Director, Aichi Arts Theatre / Artistic Director, Dance Base Yokohama)
+Direction: Eri Karatsu (Artistic Director, Aichi Prefectural Art Theater / Artistic Director, Dance Base Yokohama)

 ★…Wings